alarm-redist/tinytiger/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This version fixes errors on CRAN regarding the cache location.

 * Examples use `try()`, as the server returns some false positive 304 errors, even when the call has not been made from the IP address recently.
+Some examples are wrapped in `\donttest{}` if they may not finish in under 5 seconds.